 To adopt one or more of our beautiful rabbits, please read the text below and then submit an Adoption Application.
 Once we receive your completed questionnaire, we’ll contact you.
 It’s important to submit the application, because we schedule rabbits to go to our adoption venue on the basis of the applications received during the preceding week.
 We also have application forms Saturdays from 12:30 – 3:30 at our weekly adoption venue in Centinela Pet & Feed Supplies, 3860 S. Centinela Ave., Los Angeles, CA 90066 but if you choose that option, we may not bring the rabbits you would most want to meet on that day.
 If Saturdays don’t work for you, we’ll make arrangements for you to meet our rabbits on another day–just let us know and we’ll do our best to accommodate.
-We can also bring one or two rabbits to our Sunday adoption venue between 1-3 at Centinela Pet & Feed Supplies, 1448 Lincoln Bl., Santa Monica, CA 90401.
+We can also bring one or two rabbits to our Sunday adoption venue, every 1st and 3rd Sunday of the month between 2-4 at Centinela Pet & Feed Supplies, 1448 Lincoln Bl., Santa Monica, CA 90401.

 All rabbits are neutered and house-trained to varying degrees prior to adoption.
 Adopters receive a care packet, a bag of oat blend hay, and advice for the life of the rabbit.
 Our modest adoption fee of $60-90 offsets the cost of care and sterilization.